 As disability and caring can often be invisible issues, we also wanted to put real people’s voices at the centre of the event.
 So, prior to the event we asked staff and students to complete an anonymous form answering one question ‘What’s the most important thing you would want people to know about disability/caring?’.
 On the day of the event we displayed these quotes on a rolling slideshow and on posters, and we received so many fantastic and thought-provoking comments we also got them printed as a booklet so we can share them with the wider Warwick community.

-You can read some of the responses below, download a copy of The Most Important Things People Want You To Know About Disability & Caring here , and request a hard copy of the booklet using the form here.
+You can read some of the responses below and download a copy of The Most Important Things People Want You To Know About Disability & Caring here .

 All these quotes are things real people at Warwick want their colleagues to know.
 So please read, learn, and enjoy.